dewynl/msc-ai-capstone-project/docs/dissertation.md

 ### 7.2.3 Time Management and Scope Control

 The most challenging aspect of this project was **scope management**.
 The initial vision included features like real-time collaborative syllabus editing, multi-modal content integration (video, interactive simulations), and cross-institutional syllabus sharing.
-Reality required focusing on the core technical contribution: reliable structure generation through function calling.
+Reality required focusing on the core technical contribution: reliable structured generation through task simplification.

 The lesson learned: **research depth beats feature breadth**.
 A thoroughly validated architectural innovation (100% JSON validity across 32 tests, Section 6.2.1) has more value than a partially implemented feature set.
 The Streamlit web interface was deferred to final-week implementation specifically to preserve evaluation time.

 Time allocation breakdown (8-week project):
-- **Weeks 1-2**: Phase 1 direct JSON generation (failure → pivot)
+- **Weeks 1-2**: Function calling exploration (0% pass rate → systematic analysis)
-- **Weeks 3-4**: Phase 2 RAG templates (success → limitation identified)
+- **Weeks 3-4**: Decision analysis and architecture pivot to index-based selection
-- **Weeks 5-6**: Phase 3 function calling (breakthrough → implementation)
+- **Weeks 5-6**: Markdown generation implementation and RAG integration (100% success)
-- **Week 7**: Evaluation framework and testing
+- **Week 7**: Evaluation framework and comprehensive testing
 - **Week 8**: Dissertation writing and web interface

 With hindsight, Weeks 1-2 appear "wasted" on a failed approach.
 However, this failure provided the conceptual foundation for the ultimate solution. **Failed experiments are not wasted time—they are essential datapoints**.